Jersey Devil Photo Captured By Construction Worker? Mentioned On Fox And Friends

 — BrettFromDimensionZ (@TellEmGwarth) April 2, 2017

-Some across the social media sites, like the tweet above, find this a bit hard to swallow.
+Some across social media sites, like the tweet above, find this a bit hard to swallow.
 Brian Hickey, who wrote a recent article on this latest image of the Jersey Devil to surface, seems to find this image credible in a sarcastic tone.
 He claims this is “big news” and not “fake,” in his Philly Voice article.

 WANTED Poster for the Jersey Devil. pic.twitter.com/EBlmXgt4nI